yudielhonnier/yudielhonnier/README.md

 - 👋 Hi, I’m @yudielhonnier
-- 👀 I’m interested in learning and develop web aplications
+- 👀 I’m interested in learning and develop app and web aplications
-- 🌱 I’m currently developing in CEGEL
+- 🌱 I’m currently developing in CEGEL UCI
 - 💞️ I’m looking to collaborate on any company where my knowledge is useful
 - 📫 How to reach me (www.linkedin.com/in/yudiel-robert-garcia-6b66871bb)